Caroline Berdon meets an Australian championing the health-giving qualities of edible treasures he finds in the rainforest and Outback.

 MARKSIE'S TOP FIVE BUSH FOODS

-Not many people realise that Kakadu plum has the highest vitamin C content of any food on the planet — reportedly more than 50 times the concentration found in oranges.
+Not many people realise that Kakadu plum has one of the highest levels of vitamin C of any food on the planet — reportedly more than 50 times the concentration found in oranges.
 Growing wild in Darwin and throughout the Kakadu region, this green fruit starts flowering just before the wet season.
 Not only is it perfect for jams, chutneys and spreads, the Kakadu plum is also now being used in face creams.
 The freeze-dried fruit and bars can be found in health food stores across Australia.

 The tiny bush tomato needs dry conditions, so grows best in the deserts of Central Australia, although its small trees with their pretty purple flowers can also be found in the Top End.
 The bush tomato is Marksie's favourite bush food.